nweiyue/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

+**:warning: Warning about the usage of this command:**
-You cannot be in one session and enter that particular session again.
+You cannot enter the session again if you are already in that particular session.

 </div>

 <div markdown="block" class="alert alert-success">

-:green_book: Examples:
+**:green_book: Examples**:
 * `enterses 1` enters the first session and allows you to use PARTICIPATE and PRESENCE commands.

 </div>